zer0glitch/ocpv-ansible-example/README.md

                 template_name: fedora-server-large
                 cloud_password: r3dh4t1!
 ```
-   - In the user interface navigate to Virtualization-->Templates and select fedora-server-small
-     - Scroll to "Scheduling and resources requirements"
-     - Look under flavor to see the CPU and Memory required
-     - Click the "Network Interfaces" Tab and see that this VM is using the Pod network, this means that the VM will not be accessible outside of the Openshift Network.
-We will show later how we can use bridged networks
-     - Click on the "Disks" Tag.  by default we will have a single 30 GiB drive, and our cloud-init drive.  *The cloud init drive is stored a secret in the namespace*

    - Now run the following playbook
      - the playbook will use the oc command installed on the system to process the templates and create the virtual machiens.
 You can look at the task in the role to see the commands being run.